 2017 John Webster retires at the end of the 2016-17 school year marking 32 years as Head of School.
 The "John Webster Need-based Endowment" was created to honor his 32 years of love, friendship and dedicated service to SAA

-2017 Clint DuBose begins his leadership role as new Head of School in the fall of 2017.
+2017 Clint DuBose began his inaugural year as new Head of School in the fall of 2017.

 During the first year of the school's existence, San Antonio Academy was the first private school in the state to be given full affiliation by the University of Texas.